Overview:What is WestWide Drought Tracker?

 - Temperature Data and Anomaly (from 1981-2010 normals)

 - Precipitation Data and Anomaly (from 1981-2010 normals)

 - Precipitation Percentiles

 The PRISM Climate Mapping Program (Oregon State University) is an ongoing effort to produce and disseminate the most detailed, highest-quality spatial climate datasets currently available (Daly et al., 1994).
 PRISM (Parameter-elevation Regressions on Independent Slopes Model) is an analytical tool that uses point data, a digital elevation model, and other spatial data sets to generate fine scale (4-km, 2.5 arc-minutes) grid-based estimates of monthly precipitation and temperature from 1895-present.
 PRISM uses point measurements of climate data and a digital elevation model of terrain and is constantly updated to map climate in the most difficult situations, including high mountains, rain shadows, temperature inversions, coastal regions, and associated complex meso-scale climate processes.
-Monthly updates of PRISM data have a latency of approximately 2 weeks and are assimilated into the WWDT by the middle of each month.
+We are currently using the AN81m and AN81d datasets available from http://www.prism.oregonstate.edu/

 Drought Indices:Palmer Drought Indices: